profxavr/profxavr/README.md

 Welcome to my profile!

 ## About Me
 I am an Electrical Engineer looking to get into the field of Robotics!
 To that end I am currently pursuing an M.S. in Robotics at Northeastern University.
-Here I have gotten to work with several excellent professors including, Professor Hanumant Singh, Professor Bahram Shafai and Professor Alireaza Ramezani on a variety of topics ranging from autonomous robotics to legged robotics control.
+Here I have gotten to work with several excellent professors including, Professor Hanumant Singh, Professor Bahram Shafai and Professor Alireza Ramezani on a variety of topics ranging from autonomous robotics to legged robotics control.

 My goals are to find a way to use my technical skills to make the world make a bit more sense!